 - The buyer also takes over the risk from the seller when the goods are on board the ship.

-- The seller is in charge of transporting the products to the destination port.
+- The seller is in charge of hauling the products to the destination port.

 - The seller pays for the freight cost.